Fireye04/coffee/content/blog/nixos-is-for-crazy-people.md

 Nix is still a tradeoff.
 If you think you'll get real value out of the benefits, I'd say do it.
 But if you're happy where you are and don't feel like subjecting yourself to a silly amount of head-banging, you really don't need to!

-If you're an operating system nerd (derogatory) like me, i'd definitely recommend it though, it's such a goddamn enigma, hahaha.
+If you're an operating system nerd (derogatory) like me, i'd definitely recommend it though, it's such a wonderful little thing.

+## Conclusion

+Thanks for reading!
+Sorry this one took me awhile, but I'm glad it's out now!

+I'll chuck some tips & tricks below if you're follwing in my footsteps.
+Nix is beautiful and definitely my end-game linux distro, that I'll almost certainly be using for years to come.
+And I still have so much to learn!
+(Time to start making my own derivations ehehe)

+Have a good one, and I'll see you next time!

 ## Tips & tricks

 Here's some nix specific stuff i figured out that I'd find super useful if I were learning from scratch again.

-#### My Big notes
+### My Big notes

 - Set up git in your /etc/nixos folder. very very handy.
 - In userspace I'll use a quick `sudo -i` to get root access to /etc/nixos for painless editing